TRaSH-Guides/Guides/docs/Sonarr/Sonarr-recommended-naming-scheme.md

 ## Original Title vs  Original Filename

+Another option is to use `{Original Title}` rather than the recommeneded naming scheme outlined aboove. `{Original Title}` will use the title of the release which will contain all of the information included in the release itself.
+The benefit of this naming scheme is to prevent download loops which can occur on import when there is a discrepancy in the release title compared to the contents of the file itself (for example, if the release title says DTS-ES but the contents are actually DTS).
+The downside is less flexibility with how the files are named.

-If you want to keep the original release name that holds all the info of the file then I suggest to use `{Original Title}` over `{Original Filename}`
+If using this alternate naming scheme I suggest using `{Original Title}` over `{Original Filename}`

 Why?

-The filename can be Obscured where the Release naming isn't.
-Especially when you use Usenet.
+The filename can be Obscured where the Release naming isn't, especially when you use Usenet.

 `{Original Title}` => `The.Series.Title.S01E01.Episode.Title.1080p.AMZN.WEB-DL.DDP5.1.H.264-RlsGrp`